alirezasaremi.com logo

 After this call, users can still get cached content instantly, while Next.js refreshes the cache in the background for the next visitor.

-6. Example 4: Read-Your-Writes After a Mutation
+6. Forth Example: Read-Your-Writes After a Mutation

-Sometimes, “stale-while-revalidate” is not enough.
+Sometimes, stale-while-revalidate is not enough.
 For example, if a user updates their profile, they expect to immediately see the new data.

 // app/profile/actions.ts